arroygit/website_trial/_pages/research.md

 [//]: # (For a high-level summary of a selection of our results, see [Research Results](research_results).)

-Have a look at a popular science video about our research on developing secure control systems.
-You can also find some of our recent research themes described at the end of this page.
+Have a look at a video from one of the leading start-ups in trapped-ion quantum hardware [Quantinuum]{https://www.quantinuum.com/} to gain an overview of current research efforts and the state-of-the-art platform in the field..
+You can find some of our recent research themes described at the end of this page.

 ## Popular science video
-{% include youtubePlayer.html id="k01OGxClLXE?si=Awnl9VCWb7bxCm_F" %}
+{% include youtubePlayer.html id="6ZIdE9VnvfM" %}